Plumsail/forms-docs/SharePoint/designer/customizers.rst

 .. title:: Ink Sketch, DataTable, and Likert Scale in SharePoint

 .. meta::
-   :description: How to save controls to list, and how to display them in List View
+   :description: How to save complex controls such as signature or table to a SharePoint list, and how to display them in List View

 Save Ink Sketch, DataTable, and Likert Scale controls to SharePoint fields + List View Rendering
 =================================================================================================